kphillpotts/IntroXamarinWithVS/app-imagesearch-cogs/README.md

+Based on the Xamarin Developer Day sample provided by James Montemagno - https://github.com/xamarin/dev-days-labs All credits go to James!

 ## Image Search

 Demo application built with [Xamarin](http://xamarin.com) to do a Bing and Google Image Search and then use Microsoft Cognitive Services to do emotion face detection on the results or on a photo you take from your device!